-In the Alternative Approaches Experiment, investigation of the interactive effects of management on both species revealed that species 1 dominance can be maintained through diverse management actions when accounting for interspecific interactions.
-Consideration of species interactions allowed managers to combine direct management action (i.e., stocking) with indirect action (i.e. managing a competitor); these strategies can be implemented individually or in combination to achieve the same outcome (Figure 3).
+The Alternative Approaches Experiment showed that species 1 dominance can be maintained through diverse management actions when accounting for interspecific interactions.
+Consideration of species interactions allowed decision makers to combine direct management action (i.e., stocking) with indirect action (i.e. managing a competitor); these strategies can be implemented individually or in combination to achieve the same outcome (Figure 3).
 The trade-off between stocking and harvest of the competitor was consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changed.
 At low levels of species 2 harvest, more stocking was required to maintain the stable state of the system where species 1 remained dominant.
-Managers can decrease stocking effort by encouraging harvest of species 2 in order to maintain the stable state of a system.
-These dynamics were also explored for a scenario in which the manager aimed to flip the system from species 2 dominance toward species 1 (Fig. S4).
-Because of the initial dominance of species 2 in this scenario, the magnitude of management action (stocking or harvest) needed to flip the system towards species 1 was higher to account for initial dominance of species 2.
+Decision makers can decrease stocking effort by encouraging harvest of species 2 in order to maintain the stable state of a system.
+These dynamics were also explored for a scenario in which the decision maker aimed to change the stable state from species 2 dominance toward species 1 (Fig. S4).
+Because of the initial dominance of species 2 in this scenario, the magnitude of management action (stocking or harvest) needed to change the stable state towards species 1 was higher to account for initial dominance of species 2.

 Figure 3.
 Stocking of species 1 and harvest of species 2 can, on their own, result in maintaining the desired stable state of a system (species 1 dominance) in the Alternative Approaches Experiment.
 Tradeoff between stocking and competitor harvest are presented for various levels of harvest on species 1 (solid and dashed lines).
 Areas above/to the right of the lines represent positive outcomes (species 1 dominance), areas below/to the left represent regime shifts to species 2.
 The negative relationship between stocking species 1 and harvesting species 2 allows managers to achieve similar outcomes through implementation of either strategy or a combination of both.